beshad/yoobee/ux/Yoobee UX Design micro credential assignment.md

 - 1 User Flow diagram
 - A Customer Journey map
 - UX wireframes
-- Interactive Prototype (Figma preferred)
+- Interactive Prototype (link to Figma is preferred)
 - UX Sitemap

 > All the material to be uploaded as PDF/PNG onto Yoobee campus portal, Please provide me with a link to your prototype on Figma.
 Wireframe can be on paper or Figma/Miro link.